derekfountain/z88dk-data-in-lower-ram/sccz80/README.md

 ```

 The new section "CONTENDED" is defined in an assembly language file called
 sections.asm.
-As far as I'm aware, sdcc can't create a new section from
+As far as I'm aware, sccz80 can't create a new section from
 C code, so you need the assembly language file.
 You can see from the
 _sections.asm.lis_ file it just does this: